 Monday Morning 5/19/2025:

-11:00am Receive Lafayette at Public Landing by the Paddle Wheel
+11:00am at Public Landing by the American Queen Paddle Wheel and Lafayette Historic Marker

-American & French National Anthems sung by Sycamore High School Choir
+- American & French National Anthems sung by soloist Carter Allen, Sycamore High School

 Monday Evening 5/19/2025:

-6:00pm Doors open at Cincinnati Masonic Center for Dinner and Ball
+6:00pm Doors open at Cincinnati Masonic Center for Dinner and Ball.
+View a small "museum" of Lafayette artifacts.

 6:30pm Happy Hour, Seating & Pettifors in Grand Ballroom

-7:00pm Cincinnati Chapter of the Sons of the American Revolution Color Guard escorts
+7:00pm Sons of the American Revolution Color Guard, commanded by Bob Bowers, escorts Lafayette & dignitaries

 7:05pm Lafayette welcomes everyone

-Monica Mohlenkamp, Regent of Cincinnati Chapter of the Daughters of the
+Monica Mohlenkamp, Regent, Cincinnati Chapter Daughters of the American Revolution

 7:15pm Dinner begins